 The same process that happened in the stomach now plays out in the small intestine.
 Time spent on this leg of the journey depends upon the type of food being digested.

 Finally heading into the colon, an organ that harbors vital bacteria that help us break down the food consumed, keep our immune system in check, and absorb minerals into the bloodstream.
 Once reaching this point insoluble fiber takes action, aiding the flow of material through the colon, keeping it healthy and clean while possibly reducing the risk of colon cancer.
-Absorbing moisture from your system, soluble fiber turns into that “gel” substance mentioned earlier, keeping the walls of the colon running smoothly and getting rid of the wastes that accumulate there.
+Absorbing moisture from your system, it turns into that “gel” substance mentioned earlier, keeping the walls of the colon running smoothly and getting rid of the wastes that accumulate there.

 High Fiber Foods